open-mmlab/mmcv/README.md

 mim install mmcv==2.0.0
 ```

-If you find that the above installation command does not use a pre-built package ending with `.whl` but a source package ending with `.tar.gz`, you may not have a pre-build package corresponding to the PyTorch or CUDA or mmcv version, in which case you can [build mmcv from source](https://mmcv.readthedocs.io/en/latest/get_started/build.html).
+If you find that the above installation command does not use a pre-built package ending with `.whl` but a source package ending with `.tar.gz`, you may not have a pre-build package corresponding to the PyTorch or CUDA/hip(ROCm) or mmcv version, in which case you can [build mmcv from source](https://mmcv.readthedocs.io/en/latest/get_started/build.html).

 <details>
 <summary>Installation log using pre-built packages</summary>

+For CUDA pre-built packages
 Looking in links: https://download.openmmlab.com/mmcv/dist/cu102/torch1.8.0/index.html<br />
 Collecting mmcv<br />
 <b>Downloading https://download.openmmlab.com/mmcv/dist/cu102/torch1.8.0/mmcv-2.0.0-cp38-cp38-manylinux1_x86_64.whl</b>

+For ROCm pre-built packages:
+The external [`mmcv-rocm-build` repository](https://github.com/Looong01/mmcv-rocm-build) provides wheels and detailed instructions on how to install MMCV for ROCm.
+If you have any questions about it, please open an issue [here](https://github.com/Looong01/mmcv-rocm-build/issues).

 </details>